 Navratri is one festival which is celebrated in different states with and people celebrate it little different from others.
 If we talk in context to some ancient Hindu texts from the Shakta and Vaishnava Puranas, Navaratri falls twice or four times a year, and out of these four Sharada Navaratri (Ashwin Navratri) which falls in the nearing months between September-October is known as the most auspicious and most celebrated, the next most celebrated is the Chaitra Navratri (Vasanta Navratri) which is observed near spring (March-April).

-Chaitra Navratri / Vasant Navratri - 13th April 2021 to 21st April 2021
+Chaitra Navratri / Vasant Navratri - 20th March 2026 Friday, to 27th March 2026 Friday

 The dates for Navratri festival are not fixed as they are calculated as per the Muhurats and the Nakshatras every year and hence the dates vary from year to year.
 The other two are Magha Navaratri & Ashada Navratri are observed individually or regionally.